Geeksltd/MSharp.Docs/Tutorials/3/README.md

 # Your Third M# Application

 In this tutorial we continue our learning process with enriching previous topics and learn new topics:

 - Uniqueness rules

 ## Requirements

 As a web developer, we should implement a project management system that lets user manage their projects and related tasks.
 Here are the sketches for list and model.

-### Projects:
+### Projects

 ![Projects List](Projects.PNG "Projects List")

 ![Add Project](Project-Add.PNG "Add Project")

 ![Edit Project](Project-Edit.PNG "Edit Project")

-### Tasks:
+### Tasks

 ![Tasks List](Projects.PNG "Tasks List")

 ![Add Task](Task-Add.PNG "Add Task")